hongzhonglu/vivarium/doc/getting_started.rst

        cells to!

    .. tip:: If you get errors from Python about being unable to find
-        ``vivarium``, make sure you've set your PYTHONPATH to include vivarium.
+      ``vivarium``, make sure you've added the repository root to your PYTHONPATH.
 See :ref:`pypath` for details.

 #.
 Next, let's create a cell agent of type ``growth_division``, which
    can grow and divide.